cyberark/conjur-service-broker-go/README.md

 3.  #### Permit the Application to Access Secrets in Conjur

-    TAS applications can be granted access to secrets using either the Org and Space layers, or with the application host identity.
+    TAS applications can be granted access to secrets using either the Org and Space groups, or with the application host identity.

-    ##### <a name="permit-org-space"> Privilege Org and Space Layers
+    ##### <a name="permit-org-space"> Privilege Org and Space Groups

-    Applications can be granted access to secrets by privileging the Org or Space layers to read secrets using Conjur policy.
+    Applications can be granted access to secrets by privileging the Org or Space groups to read secrets using Conjur policy.

-    The layer Ids use the Org and Space GUID identifiers, which may be obtained using the Cloud Foundry CLI:
+    The group Ids use the Org and Space GUID identifiers, which may be obtained using the Cloud Foundry CLI:

     ```sh-session